tylerfallon/The-Omniscient-Crypto-Oracle/README.md

 - Built Machine Learning model for all five crypocurrencies
 - Created Visualizations from Matplotlib
 - Evaluated Model with various types of metrics
+- Predicted Future Prices for all five cryptocurrencies
 - Initialized ReadMe & Project Template Layout

 ## Future Enhancements